 The class teacher is responsible for teaching the entire curriculum with specialist provision for French, Music. and PE.
 We also offer a wide range of extracurricular activities which support and motivate children to achieve their full potential in areas such as sport, the arts, computing and outdoor learning.

-A new National Curriculum was introduced from September 2014.
 Staff at Hawley Primary School devised a long term curriculum plan based upon the new programmes of study stipulated and with careful consideration of the needs of our children.
 We maintain our belief that learning is lifelong and that the skills and attitudes we instil in the early stages of our children’s lives should stand them in good stead for the future.

 At Hawley Primary School all class teachers are responsible for providing a curriculum that is suitable for all pupils in the class, including those with Special Educational Needs or Disabilities (SEND) with support from the SENCo.
 We have high expectations for all pupils and are committed to ensuring our curriculum complies with the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014.
 Our inclusion statement emphasises the importance of providing an inclusive learning environment for all pupils including those with SEND.
 Additional information on this can be found in our Special Education Needs Information Report and Equalities Policy.